 This progress has also led to vastly improved and very sensitive tests for detecting and monitoring this disease.
 Tests such as the polymerase chain reaction (PCR) can identify lymphoma cells based on some of these gene changes.
 This test is useful in determining how completely the lymphoma has been destroyed by treatment and whether a relapse is likely if further treatment is not given.

 Most children with NHL are treated at major medical centers, where treatment often involves taking part in clinical trials to get the most up-to-date care.
 Several important questions are now being studied in clinical trials, such as:

 - Can early stage (stages I and II) lymphomas be treated with less intense chemotherapy regimens?

 - What is the best length of treatment of each type of NHL?

 - Can less intense treatment provide as good an outcome as the highly intense treatments and thus help children possibly avoid some long-term side effects?

 - Can new chemotherapy drugs and new combinations of drugs improve cure rates?

 - Can newer, targeted drugs such as monoclonal antibodies be added to current treatments to make them better?
-(See “Monoclonal antibodies for non-Hodgkin lymphoma in children.”)
+(See “Other drugs for non-Hodgkin lymphoma in children.”)